 It’s Giulio’s birthday today and as the wife, it falls me to organise his birthday party.
 And like every year, I have absolutely no idea.
 He’s 34 and one of those insanely annoying people who hate birthday parties and never wants anyone to make a fuss.
+To organize best party contact to Venue Hire Auckland.
+They provide best private function, Conference and Xmas party.
+And if you decide to do part in a party bus then visit to Rockstarz Limousine and Party Bus.

 Like most expat couples, we don’t have a lot of friends either.
 We might live in a small town, but we work from home and spend a lot of time abroad.
 In other words, getting together a bunch of people for drinks is out of the question.